-Krita is an open source digital painting application for all the major OS platform including Linux, Windows, and Mac OS.
+Krita is an open source digital painting application for all the major OS platforms, including Linux, Windows, and Mac OS.
 Basically, this tool has become a blessing for an online artist.
 The main aim of this painting app is to provide affordable art tools for everyone.
-It’s designed for illustrators, concept artists, VFX industry, and matte and texture artists.
-The app developer of this software continuously pushing many common and innovative features for helping both the amateurs and professionals.
+It’s designed for illustrators, concept artists, the VFX industry, and matte and texture artists.
+This software developer continuously pushes many common and innovative features for helping both the amateurs and professionals.

 Highlighted Common Features

 - 3 different ways to smooth and stabilize your brush strokes.

 - Pop-up Palette for quickly picking up color and brush.

 - Press the ‘W’ key while painting to toggle wrap-around mode.

 - The resource manager helps to import brush and texture packs.

 - Drawing Assistants offers 9 unique assistants for vanishing points and straight lines.

 - Provides advanced mirroring and multi-brush tool.